mrbrown89/mrbrown89.github.io/_posts/2025-07-08-gitops-anton.md

 layout: single
 ---

 In IT, the difference between a “working system” and a resilient system is huge.
 Early on, I built a backup NAS for our team — affectionately called Anton (named after the computer in Silicon Valley).
-It started as a side project: ZFS on Debian, JBOD for data with NVMe for metadata and L2 ARC, SMB/NFS shares, dual 25 Gb/s networking, and even a few containers.
+It started as a side project: ZFS on Debian, JBOD for data with NVMe for metadata and L2 ARC, SMB/NFS shares, CTDB, dual 25 Gb/s networking, and even a few containers.

 At first, I made changes directly on the box — a script here, a tweak there.
 If something broke, it wasn’t the end of the world.
 But over time, uptime and reliability became just as important as storage capacity.
 Questions started surfacing: